awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 + The discount of the two `c4.xlarge` Reserved Instances applies to the two `c4.xlarge` instances, because they are a smaller instance size than the `c4.2xlarge` instance\.
 There is no capacity reservation because the Reserved Instances are regional Reserved Instances\.

 **Example Scenario 3: Zonal Reserved Instances in a linked account**
 In general, Reserved Instances that are owned by an account are applied first to usage in that account\.
 However, if there are qualifying, unused Reserved Instances for a specific Availability Zone \(zonal Reserved Instances\) in other accounts in the organization, they are applied to the account before regional Reserved Instances owned by the account\.
 This is done to ensure maximum Reserved Instance utilization and a lower bill\.
 For billing purposes, all the accounts in the organization are treated as one account\.
-The following example may help explain this\.
+The following example might help explain this\.
 You're running the following On\-Demand Instance in account A \(the purchasing account\):
 + 1 x `m4.xlarge` Linux, default tenancy instance in Availability Zone us\-east\-1a
 A customer is running the following On\-Demand Instance in linked account B: